turbonomic/tbutil/docs/K8S/INSTALL.md

 kubectl get pvc -n turbonomic
 ```

-If the storage class is "gluster-heketi" then you should use the "volume.yaml" file in the instructions that follow.

-If the storage class is "turbo-local-storage" then you should use the "volume-local.yaml" file in the instructions that follow.
+If the storage class is "gluster-heketi", "turbo-local-storage" or "ibmc-file-gold-gid" then the volume and PVC will be created for you automatically (though you will first need to create a specific folder if the class is "turbo-local-storage" - more on this later).

-If the storage class is neither of these, then you will need to craft your own equivalent of the volume.yaml file.
-Turbonimic will be able to assist with this.
+If the storage class is not one of those, then you will need to create a K8S PVC called "tbutil-{FLAVOUR}-volume" by hand in the "turbonomic" namespace before deploying the tbutil pod.

 ## Unlock key.